Last update on 2017-08-16 PST - Details

 The entire knife is forged from one billet of stainless steel.
 The POM handle is secured to the full tang by spun solid rivets, giving you a safe and well-balanced blade.

 This knife is ideal for a range of jobs that you don't want to use a large knife for.
 I have this knife for more than two months now and I mainly use it for cutting vegetables and fruits but it's still amazingly sharp.
-By the way, these are just some of the vegetable recipes your children will love and you can find here.
 The stainless steel makes this knife ideal for acidic materials because it does not react and changes its taste.

 - Unbeatable price